zentree/zentree.github.io/_posts/2011-10-11-reading-html-pages-in-r-for-text-processing.md

 doc.text <- paste(doc.text, collapse = ' ')
 ```

-Incidentally, [babel.html](/2010/04/03/the-library-of-babel/) contains a translation of the short story 'The Library of Babel' by Jorge Luis Borges.
+Incidentally, [this page](/2010/04/03/the-library-of-babel/) contains a translation of the short story 'The Library of Babel' by Jorge Luis Borges.
 Great story!
 We can repeat this process with several files and then create a corpus (and analyze it) using the `tm` package.